-Your approved leave of absence may be compensated or uncompensated, and is based on the sources of income you receive during your leave of absence.
+Your approved leave of absence may be compensated or uncompensated and is based on the sources of income you receive during your leave of absence.
 An approved leave of absence does not include a disciplinary suspension.

-Compensated leave means the period of time that you are not actively at work and you are receiving one or more of the following sources of income:
+Compensated leave means the period of time that you are not Actively at Work and you are receiving one or more of the following sources of income:

-- Base wages (pay) for time worked; - Accrued, unused paid time off (such as sick leave, vacation leave or personal leave); - Holiday pay (including pay for floating or variable holidays); - Pay by your Employer for other time away from work (for example: bereavement, community service time, general election voting, jury duty, weather closings); - Military supplement pay, or - Salary continuation programs and extended illness benefits.
+- Base wages (pay) for time worked; - Accrued, unused paid time off (such as sick leave, vacation leave or personal leave); - Holiday pay (including pay for floating or variable holidays); - Pay by your Employer for other time away from work (for example: bereavement, community service time, general election voting, jury duty, weather closings); - Long-term Disability benefits from your Employer; - Military supplement pay; or - Salary continuation programs and extended illness benefits.

-Uncompensated leave means the period of time that you are not actively at work and are not receiving one or more of the sources of income listed above.
+Uncompensated leave means the period of time that you are not Actively at Work and are not receiving one or more of the income sources listed above.